Introduce Lifestyle Changes continued...

 - Coach your teen to set small achievable goals.
 Starting with 10 minutes a day is fine -- as long as your teen actually does it.
 Then have her slowly add a few minutes every day.
 Small, achievable steps will help her have successes that will build her self-confidence and keep her motivated.

 - Get the whole family involved.
 Take up hiking as a family, or go on bike rides together.
 Getting pedometers for family members can encourage everyone to take more steps.
 And giving your teen her own pedometer will give her an easy way to monitor her own activity level.
+Having jump ropes and hand weights accessible around the home will make it even easier to encourage movement.

 Helping with weight maintenance or teen weight loss isn't just about food and exercise.
 Experts say that other changes -- like removing the TV from a teen's bedroom to cut back on screen time and encouraging her to get enough sleep -- can also help.